KOBAS on the Command Line¶

 All the options supplied after the image name are KOBAS options

--s dme: Enter the species for the species of the sequences in your input file.
+-s sce: Enter the species for the species of the sequences in your input file.

 Note